2. Significant Accounting Policies

 Internal Revenue Code Sections 382 and 383 (“Sections 382 and 383”) limit the use of net operating loss (“NOL”) carryforwards and R&D credits, after an ownership change.
 To date, the Company has not conducted a Section 382 or 383 study, however, because the Company will continue to raise significant amounts of equity in the coming years, the Company expects that Sections 382 and 383 will limit the Company’s usage of NOLs and R&D credits in the future.

 ASC 740, Income Taxes, requires that the tax benefit of net operating losses, temporary differences, and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
 The Company has reviewed the positive and negative evidence relating to the realizability of the deferred tax assets and has concluded that the deferred tax assets are not “more likely than not” to be realized.
-As a result, the Company recorded a full valuation allowance as of March 31, 2021 and December 31, 2020.
-U.S. Federal R&D tax credits from 2016 to 2019 were utilized to reduce payroll taxes in future periods and were recorded as other current assets for amounts anticipated to be received within 12 months and other non-current assets for amounts anticipated to be received beyond 12 months on the Company’s condensed consolidated balance sheets.
+As a result, the Company recorded a full valuation allowance as of December 31, 2020 and 2019.
+U.S. Federal R&D tax credits from 2016 to 2019 were utilized to reduce payroll taxes in future periods and were recorded as other current assets for amounts anticipated to be received within 12 months and other non-current assets for amounts anticipated to be received beyond 12 months on the Company’s consolidated balance sheets.
 The Company intends to maintain the valuation allowance until sufficient evidence exists to support its reversal.
 The Company regularly reviews its tax positions.
 For a tax benefit to be recognized, the related tax position must be “more likely than not” to be sustained upon examination.
 Any amount recognized is generally the largest benefit that is “more likely than not” to be realized upon settlement.
 The Company’s policy is to recognize interest and penalties related to income tax matters as an income tax expense.
-For the three months ended March 31, 2021 and 2020, the Company did not have any interest or penalties associated with unrecognized tax benefits.
+For the years ended December 31, 2020 and 2019, the Company did not have any interest or penalties associated with unrecognized tax benefits.

 The Company accounts for stock-based compensation arrangements with employees, non-employee directors and consultants using a fair value method, which requires the recognition of compensation expense for costs related to all stock-based awards, including stock option and restricted stock unit (“RSU”) grants.
 The fair value method requires the Company to estimate the fair value of stock-based payment awards on the date of grant using an option pricing model or the closing stock price on the date of grant in the case of RSUs.